MobilityData/awesome-transit/README.md

 - [TransitFeeds](http://transitfeeds.com/) - List of GTFS and GTFS-RT feeds.
 [Archives and validates](http://transitfeeds.com/p/capital-metro/24) the GTFS feeds and allows you to preview both [GTFS](http://transitfeeds.com/p/capital-metro/24/20151015) and [GTFS-RT](http://transitfeeds.com/p/capital-metro/495) through the browser.
 - [TransLoc OpenAPI](https://market.mashape.com/transloc/openapi-1-2) - Real-time vehicle, route, stop, and arrival data for over 60 transit systems in the United States.
 - [GTFS Data Exchange](http://www.gtfs-data-exchange.com/agencies) - Used to be the definitive list of GTFS links.
 Shutdown in 2016.
 But 93G of data from 2008 to 2016 is available upon request.
-- [TIDES project](https://groups.google.com/forum/#!forum/tidesproject) -  Transit ITS Data Exchange Specification (TIDES) is an effort to create standard data structures, APIs, and data management tools for historical transit ITS data including AVL, APC and AFC Data.

 ### APIs